arnabchandaGIT/24F2100276-cs1102-linux-lab/README.md

 Myself, Arnab Chanda, My Roll # is 24F2100276.
 I am persuing Foundation level, BS in Electronics System.
 My keen interest is Roboitics and Automaion.

 I am to build my carrier on the field of Robotics and Automation.
 I am very much passionate to learn the Electronics.

+Currenly I am in 4th term and hoping it will take another term to complete the Foundation level courses.